osqp/osqp/docs/advanced/profiling.rst

 Intel VTune
 ^^^^^^^^^^^

-When using the built-in or MKL algebra backends, OSQP can be profiled using the `Intel VTune`_ profiler.
+When using CPU-based backends, OSQP can be profiled using the `Intel VTune`_ profiler.
-OSQP reports its information to VTune using the ITT (Instrumentation and Tracing Technology APIs) library, and this can be selected when building OSQP by using the :code:`OSQP_PROFILER_ANNOTATIONS=itt` CMake option during configuration.
+OSQP integration with VTune is enabled using the :code:`OSQP_PROFILER_ANNOTATIONS=itt` CMake build option, which enables the ITT (Instrumentation and Tracing Technology APIs) library for reporting section information.
 OSQP reports the various parts of the solver as a `Task` under the ::code:`osqp` domain.

 .. _Intel VTune: https://www.intel.com/content/www/us/en/developer/tools/oneapi/vtune-profiler.html#gs.6g073h